Ultimate Guide to Tax Deed Sales & Tax Lien Investing

 So what’s the purpose of tax lien investing?

-When you purchase a tax lien certificate, you become entitled to the unpaid delinquent charges plus interest on the property.
+When you purchase a tax lien certificate, you become entitled to the unpaid delinquent taxes plus interest on the property.
 Therefore, the property owner now owes you for the unpaid property taxes as well as any interest that accrues during the redemption period—the period the delinquent owner has to pay off all tax debts and interest to retain ownership.
 If the owner fails to pay all of the money owed by the end of the redemption period, the lienholder has the right to foreclose on the property and claim ownership.

 How Tax Deed Sales Work